jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 10. For the "As a user, I'd like to be able to log into your chat with my Facebook or Google+ account" story, click the Status icon.
 Resolve the story by clicking **Set Done** from the menu.

-11. Create new work items and address them.
+11. Create work items and address them.

   1. Click **Incoming Work**.